There’s more than safety in numbers when it comes to tiny homes.

 Habitats Tiny Homes | California

-They cost between $35,000 and $60,000 (though that doesn’t include the land) but that doesn’t mean that it’s going to be easy to join the community – California has a long track record of refusing licensing to unusual developments.
+The tiny houses cost between $35,000 and $60,000 (though that doesn’t include the land) in this tiny house village but that doesn’t mean that it’s going to be easy to join the community – California has a long track record of refusing licensing to unusual developments.

 Spur | West Texas